uix5/info-inpdir/README.md

     |    4 | Flags?
     |   84 | Zeros / Garbage

-Send by a slave upon receiving a *Slave Config Request* in a session setup exchange.
+Sent by a slave upon receiving a *Slave Config Request* in a session setup exchange.
 Contains information on the screen resolution of the slave.

 `ACK on Sequence Number` contains the `Sequence Number` of the